A NSW Government website

 Our aim is to deliver a vibrant place to live, work and visit that is close to jobs and transport.

-The redevelopment will be home to a mix of social housing tenants, private property owners and people on low and middle incomes who provide essential services for our city, such as nurses, childcare workers, teachers, and police.
+The redevelopment will be home to a mix of social housing tenants, private property owners and people on low and middle incomes who provide essential services for our city, such as nurses, childcare workers, teachers and police.

 It will also create more community facilities and green spaces for tenants and Waterloo locals.
-The project capitalises on the new Waterloo Metro Station to ensure tenants have easy access to shops and multiple modes of transport.

 Why is the Waterloo Estate being redeveloped?